picklesauce/Game_of_Life/README.md

 # Game_of_Life
-John Conway's Game of Life
+A simulation of John Conway's Game of Life